Here are a few tips for when you take your new Havanese puppy home!

 House Training Your Puppy

 - Consistency, crating, and taking your dog outside regularly, especially after every meal, are the most important elements in house training.
 Do not allow your puppy full access to the house for at least the first year.
-A healthy dog will not soil its own den but the hallway does not seem like part of his den if he spends most of his time in the kitchen.
+A healthy dog will not soil where he sleeps (crate) but the hallway does not seem like part of his den if he spends most of his time in the kitchen.
 Crate your dog whenever you cannot watch him.
 We can discuss this more fully when you pick up your puppy.
 Go outside each time with your puppy and reward with a treat as soon as they go, and then have a little play session.

-- Havanese are considered non-shedding, but will blow their puppy coat somewhere around twelve months of age.
+- Havanese are considered non-shedding, but will blow their puppy coat somewhere around nine to twelve months of age.
 Anesthesia may also be a factor in hair loss.
-During these times there may be more hair in your brush as well as daily knots.
-This WILL pass but during this time please brush daily.
+During these times there may be more hair in his brush as well as daily knots.
+This WILL pass but during this time please brush daily or it will quickly get out of control.
 Get your new puppy use to grooming time as well as the brush and comb by massaging him with the brush and gentle combing his hair even when he doesn’t need it.

 - When bathing your puppy, wet them thoroughly and use shampoo all over the body and lather well, but without twisting the hair.
 Be sure to clean the hair around the ears.
 Once you are sure that all the shampoo is out, rinse once more.
 Left over shampoo will cause extreme itchiness.
 RINSE thoroughly.
 Next, apply conditioner and rinse lightly.